azangru/mysite/src/diary/2026/index.md

 layout: layouts/post.njk
 ---

+## June 29
+- [A repo](https://github.com/interviewstreet/hiring-agent), by HackerRank, containing code for AI agent that scores resumes.
+Might be interesting as an insight into what is considered important.

 ## June 26
 - Google devrels wrote down a [set of skills](https://github.com/GoogleChrome/modern-web-guidance-src) files capturing best practices of web development.
 Good for humans as well as for machines.